bkamapantula/bkamapantula.github.io/_posts/2023-10-07-pycon-india-2023-ylw-ts.md

 - Due to a change in the venue the previous day, we couldn’t provide the best place for the ~50 students.
 The lab wasn’t equipped to deal with over 50 people (students, volunteers, parents, teachers) in terms of ventilation and airflow.
 While three breaks in between the workshop provided temporary relief, it’s far from ideal.
 - Volunteers at the registration desk weren’t aware of the schedule of YLW on 1st October.
 Since YLW is executed with ~4 volunteers (unlike other tracks that require a large number of volunteers), the information wasn’t communicated from the YLW team to all volunteers.
 This meant a few parents and children walked back and forth between the main auditorium and the track venue causing them inconvenience.
 - Our original idea was to accommodate 100 students but logistics didn’t permit it.
-Renting space for a non-ticketed Track is hard to manage given the costs associated with goodies, infrastructure and food.
+Renting space for a non-ticketed track is hard to manage given the costs associated with goodies, infrastructure, and food.
 We reduced the participation from 100 to 50 students.
 - We discovered that individual registrations are more likely to drop-out on the workshop day than the school/teacher registrations.
 No student from the school registrations dropped out but five out of fourteen individual registrations dropped in the end.
 It appears friends from school stick together for the workshop learning experience.
 - We hadn't accounted for an audio system at the YLW venue, resulting in volunteers losing their voices by the end of the day without access to a microphone and speaker arrangement.